Xiaoping-Li/Notes/Web Development Prep.md

 Another topic commonly discussed in interviews, and is a bit more advanced, are closures.
 You will want to review:

 ### What is a closure?
+* **Closures** are inner functions inside of an outer function.
+They have their own local scope and has access to outer function's scope, parameters (but NOT arguments object), and they also have access to global variables.
+Closures is a neat way to deal with `scope` issues.
+* A **closure** is an inner function that has access to the outer (enclosing) function's variables — _scope chain_.
+The `closure` has three _scope chains_:
+ * it has access to its own scope (variables defined between its curly brackets),
+ * it has access to the outer function's variables,
+ * it has access to the global variables.
+* In JavaScript, closures are created every time a function is created, at function creation time.
+* To use a closure, define a function inside another function and expose it.
+To expose a function, return it or pass it to another function.

 ### A common example question using a closure